pottedmeat7/OpenVR-WalkInPlace/Readme.md

 If you find the walking with just the HMD is too sensitive you can set the "Walk Touch" to 0 this will require your HMD and arms to swing in order to trigger a step via triggering the "jog" or "run" touch value with the "arm swing" thresholds above.

+### Scale Touch with Swing?
+This will enable varying touch values between your minimum walk/jog/run values depending on how much your average arm swinging values (average for "step time" times 3) differ from the "jog/run" swing values.
+The default "walk" arm swing value is assumed to be zero so anything over that will scale over the "walk touch" value.

+### Use Controller Direction for Straf? and Use Controller Direction for Reverse?
+These are made for games that either have HMD relative movement (ie you move the direction you face).
+These games do allow straf movement often by touching the left or right side of the touchpad.
+These options will calcuate your controller direction and use left or right touchpad values if your controllers direction is perpendicular to your HMD forward direction.
+Some games also do not support controller direction for reverse, this option will determine if your controller is pointed backwards and apply negative values for the touchpad.
+(These features currently have gimbal lock problems, and are having more conflicts when both options are used)

 ### Profiles
 If you like your current settings for a game and want to save them you can click "New Profile" it will take the current settings and save them with the profile name of your choice.
 After re-opening SteamVR you can reload your saved profiles by first clicking "Load Profiles" then selecting the profile you want from the drop down menu, and click "Apply".
 If you want to update a profile with new settings you need to select the profile and delete it and re-create a "New Profile".
 If you name a profile with the name "default" it will be the initially loaded profile once you "load profiles".

 ## Graph Page
 The graph page will show you realtime values from the HMD, controllers and trackers.
 If you have WIP enabled the graph page will display vertical lines yellow for walk detection, orange for jog detection and red for run detection.

+## Any Issues Check out the Logs
+Overlay UI Log here `C:\Users\<USERNAME>\AppData\Roaming\pottedmeat7\OpenVRWalkInPlace\VRWalkInPlace.log` Driver Log here `C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers\00vrwalkinplace\bin\win64\driver_vrwalkinplace.log`

 ## Setting up To Re-Build the project from Source